Caleb-J773/DigiShell/DOCUMENTATION.md

-# FLDIGI Layer - Technical Documentation
+# DigiShell - Technical Documentation

-Complete technical documentation for the FLDIGI Layer project.
+Complete technical documentation for the DigiShell project.

 ## Table of Contents
 1. [Architecture](#architecture)